CiscoAandI/cisco.radkit/docs/rst/collections/cisco/radkit/radkit_inventory.rst

         <div class="ansible-option-cell">

-      The name of this plugin, it should always be set to 'gitlab\_runners' for this plugin to recognize it as it's own.
+      The name of this plugin, it should always be set to 'cisco.radkit.radkit' for this plugin to recognize it as it's own.

       .. rst-class:: ansible-option-line